 This example writes to and reads from the development board's memory module using the AXI interface:

-For the Trion® T120 BGA324 Development Board, the design uses the board's LPDDR3 DRAM module.
+- For the Trion® T120 BGA324 Development Board, the design uses the board's LPDDR3 DRAM module. - For the 钛金系列 Ti60 F225 Development Board, the design uses the board's HyperRAM module.